github/filter-input-element/README.md

 # &lt;filter-input&gt; element

-Custom element used to create a filter input.
+Display elements in a subtree that match filter input text.

 ## Installation